-In case you are flying to your destination, contact your agent to organize a transport from the airport to marina for you.
-When driving to the marina, ask for a parking spot, but in most of the marinas parking spots for guests are secured.
-Arriving at the charter base on agreed time is very important as the charter agencies have a pretty busy schedule on the arrival day.
+In case you are flying to your destination, contact your agent to organize a transfer from the airport to the marina for you.
+When driving to the marina, ask for a parking spot, but in most of the marinas, parking spots for guests are secured.
+Arriving at the charter base at the agreed time is very important as charter agencies have pretty busy schedules on the day of arrival.

-Once you reached the office at the charter base, things get accelerated.
+Once you have reached the office at the charter base, things get accelerated.

-Once you find yourself in the marina, there will be more paperwork to sort out, like the crew list.
-The crew list is a mandatory document issued by the port authorities to every chartered boat.
+When you find yourself in the marina, there will be more paperwork to sort out, like, for example, the crew list.
+The crew list is a mandatory document issued by port authorities to every chartered boat.
 It consists of ID numbers and birth/nationality data of every crew member including the skipper with his licenses, and that list will be sent directly to the to the competent ministry.

 When chartering a yacht, there is a security deposit for a sailing yacht to be paid.
 It is a safety measure in case of a damage on the yacht, and its amount is specified for each yacht individually (the larger the yacht is, the larger the deposit amount is).
-There are two types of a deposit; a refundable deposit and a non-refundable deposit.
+There are two types of deposit; a refundable deposit and non-refundable deposit.
 A refundable deposit is returned upon your arrival to a marina, once the divers and charter stuff determine there are no damages to the yacht done.
-The refundable deposit can be paid in cash or via card slip, meaning the amount needed for deposit will be put on hold until you return the yacht.
-Refundable deposits are higher in price varying from one thousand to several thousand euros, depending on the size of a boat.
+The refundable deposit can be paid in cash or with a credit card, meaning the amount needed for deposit will be put on hold until you return the yacht.
+Refundable deposits are higher in price varying from one thousand to several thousand euros, depending on the boat size.
 A non-refundable deposit (deposit waiver) will, in case of damage to a yacht, cover all the damages no matter how costly they are.
-Non-refundable deposits are usually a couple of hundred of euros.
+Non-refundable deposits are usually a couple of hundred euros.

-If not ordered in advance, it is time to take all the extras you might use during the charter.
-The most common types of additional equipment and gear are additional sails, safety net, one-way charter, snorkeling gear, extra towels and sheets, or water toys like a stand-up paddle.
+If not ordered in advance, it is time to take all the extras you might use during the charter period.
+The most common types of additional equipment and gear are additional sails, safety net, one-way charter, snorkeling gear, extra towels and sheets, or water toys like stand-up paddle.

-Sailing extras should be pre-ordered during the process of a booking of a yacht, so the charter company can provide wanted extras to all its clients.
-Think about these before you decide what to do on your sailing holiday, it might be fun to explore the underwater life while you are moored somewhere in a hidden bay.
-Some extras can be requested on the spot in marina, such as extra towels, sheets, outboard engine and similar.
+Sailing extras should be pre-ordered during the process of booking of a yacht, so the charter company can provide wanted extras to all its clients.
+Think about these before you decide what to do on your sailing holiday - it might be fun to explore the underwater life while you are moored somewhere in a hidden bay.
+Some extras can be requested on the spot at the marina, such as extra towels, sheets, outboard engine etc.

 Technical Check-In and briefing

-After (not always) stressful time at the office with the paperwork and administration, it is time for the skipper to do the check-in.
+After (not always) stressful time at the office, dealing with paperwork and administration, it is time to do the check-in.
 If you have a skippered charter, your skipper will take care of the check-in process with the charter staff, which will explain and lead the skipper through all the systems and functions of the yacht.
-In case you decided for a bareboat charter, you will be the skipper, and you will go through the process with the charter staff.
+In case you have decided for a bareboat charter, you will be the skipper, and you will go through the process with the charter staff.